djmgit/arith_module/README.md

 ```
 ARITH.LLKPUSH listkey key1 key2 key3 ...
 ```
+Applicable on keys and lists with any type of values.

 This method inserts the values of keys specified by key1, key2 and so on to list specified by listkey from left and returns the number of values added on success.
 > Time Complexity O(N)